Does CMC Markets fall under FCA regulation as of November 2023?

 How do I know if my CFD broker is FCA regulated?

-We have checked it for you, and LYNX is not regulated by the FCA.
-But LYNX is considered reliable as it is regulated by the top-tier AFM in the Netherlands.
+We have checked it for you, and CMC Markets is regulated by the FCA.

 To make sure you are protected, you need to know if you have signed up with the broker's entity that is covered by the FCA.
 Different countries or regions set different rules for financial service providers, so brokers sometimes have different entities in different countries or regions.